 In the process of this feasibility study, the Joslyn Institute worked with Clark Enersen Partners to design a dynamic multi-use conversion of Pershing to include a commercial kitchen, food processing facilities, food vendor areas, cafés and sidewalk café, indoor greenhouse, artist studios, living space, office space, and more.

 Meanwhile, the Joslyn Institute has done further study, analysis, and planning for a regional food system through a US Department of Agriculture Value-Added Producer Grant along with Lakehouse Farm and a group of other stakeholders.
-The group has met twice a month for the past two years; visited public markets and food hubs across the country; convened meetings of food consumers, retailers, wholesalers and others; and conducted surveys of people throughout the region to determine how a public market might be perceived, welcomed, and any advantages or disadvantages of such a regional food system.
+The group met twice a month for a period that spanned two years; visited public markets and food hubs across the country; convened meetings of food consumers, retailers, wholesalers and others; and conducted surveys of people throughout the region to determine how a public market might be perceived, welcomed, and any advantages or disadvantages of such a regional food system.

-Meanwhile, in the sidebar on the left side of this page, you will find “26 Reasons Why a Lincoln Public Market is the Highest and Best Use of the Pershing Center Building and Site”, a copy of Lisa Pytlik Zillig’s PowerPoint presentation on the findings of the surveys we conducted during our study, and a detailed report on that survey in PDF form.
+Additional reading can be found in the sidebar on the left side of this page.
+You will find “26 Reasons Why a Lincoln Public Market is the Highest and Best Use of the Pershing Center Building and Site”, a copy of Lisa Pytlik Zillig’s PowerPoint presentation on the findings of the surveys we conducted during our study, and a detailed report on that survey in PDF form.
+In addition, links to our Lincoln Public Market social media pages are located there.
+Please “friend” and “follow” us on social media, where we post a wide range of articles and videos about the importance of food systems, food security, and local foods.